beakerbrowser/beakerbrowser.com/_docs/using-beaker/index.md

 ### Make webpages

-Create a site, fill it with your
+Create a website, add HTML/CSS/JS, and publish its URL, e.g., on Twitter.
+Visitors can even save your website to their device for offline use!
-HTML/CSS/JS, and publish the URL (eg on Twitter).
-Your users can save the sites permanently, so that they work offline.
-[You can host in the cloud too.](/docs/tutorials/host-outside-of-beaker.html)
+[You can host in the
+cloud too.](/docs/tutorials/host-outside-of-beaker.html)

 ### Hack on P2P apps